Sign up to receive our email newsletter full of actionable tips and practical advice every month

 In Estonia, you can only buy train tickets online (electronic tickets are accepted) or on the train (with a surcharge).
 The train stations we travelled through had no ticket counters or machines at the stations.

-Withdrawing cash overseas can be expensive but it doesn’t have to be.
-We can show you how to avoid unnecessary fees and make your travel budget stretch further.
+Withdrawing cash overseas can be expensive, but it doesn't have to be.
+We can show you how to avoid unnecessary fees and stretch your travel budget further.

 How do you determine which card is best for your overseas trip?
-Using the right one can save bank fees and make your travel budget stretch further.
+The right one can help you save on bank fees and stretch your travel budget.

-Ever been caught out by the bad FX rates and exorbitant commissions charged by FX bureaus?
-These tips allow you to minimise these charges in future.
+Have you ever been caught up in the alarming FX rates and exorbitant commissions charged by FX bureaus?
+These tips will allow you to minimise these charges in the future.
 We also recommend XE Money Transfer to keep more of your money when you complete a transfer.

 Bus travel in the Baltics